kapott/kapott.github.io/content/posts/htb-starting-point.md

 7. [mongod](/posts/htb-mongod "mongod")
 8. [synced](/posts/htb-sync "sync")

 Straightforward — but revealing.
 They weren’t hard.
-They weren’t supposed to be.
-They were reminders.
+But then again, they weren’t supposed to be.

 ## What I Took From It

-These weren’t puzzles; they were signals.
+These were signals.
 Echoes from a time when we debugged login forms by hand and cracked services because we understood their default behavior.

 It was nostalgic.
 And clarifying.